AckerlyXu/heima/articles/media-services/media-services-dotnet-configure-content-key-auth-policy.md

 ##Overview

 Azure Media Services enables you to deliver MPEG-DASH, Smooth Streaming, and HTTP-Live-Streaming (HLS) streams protected with Advanced Encryption Standard (AES) (using 128-bit encryption keys) or [Microsoft PlayReady DRM](https://www.microsoft.com/playready/overview/).
-AMS also enables you to deliver DASH streams encrypted with Widevine DRM.
-Both PlayReady and Widevine are encrypted per the Common Encryption (ISO/IEC 23001-7 CENC) specification.
+PlayReady is encrypted per the Common Encryption (ISO/IEC 23001-7 CENC) specification.

-Media Services also provides a **Key/License Delivery Service** from which clients can obtain AES keys or PlayReady/Widevine licenses to play the encrypted content.
+Media Services also provides a **Key/License Delivery Service** from which clients can obtain AES keys or PlayReady licenses to play the encrypted content.

 If you want for Media Services to encrypt an asset, you need to associate an encryption key (**CommonEncryption** or **EnvelopeEncryption**) with the asset (as described [here](./media-services-dotnet-create-contentkey.md)) and also configure authorization policies for the key (as described in this article).